Code of Safe Practice

 ORIENTAL MASSAGE SAFE PRACTICE STANDARDS (INCLUDING TUINA, THAI, ACUPRESSURE AND CHINESE MASSAGE)

-An Oriental Massage Practitioner members will be able to demonstrate that they:
+Oriental Massage or Bodywork Practitioner members will be able to demonstrate that they:

 1. know and comply with their Professional the Acupuncture Society’s Code of Professional Conduct and Ethics.